 Is Identity Theft Insurance and Cyber Crime Insurance the Same Thing?

 No, Identity theft is a type of cyber crime, but it is not the only kind of cyber crime.
 There are many forms of computer crime.
 Identity theft coverage is very specific and is often included in insurance offerings, but none of the other items in our list are normally included in an identity theft protection.

 Top States With Cyber Crime Statistics

-If you wonder if cyber crime is really an issue, here is some information on how much cyber crime is being reported across the country, from the Internet Crime Complaint Center's stats on cyber crime incidents.
+If you wonder if cyber crime is really an issue, here is some information on how much cyber crime is being reported across the country, from the Internet Crime Complaint Center's 2020 stats on the number of victims per state.

 How Much Does Personal Cyber Insurance Cost?

 The cost of cyber insurance for individuals varies depending on what is covered and how you get it.
-In some cases, it comes for free with certain home insurance policies like Burns and Wilcox high-value home insurance, for example.
+In some cases, it comes with certain home insurance policies or as extra insurance policies for high-value clients.
+Burns and Wilcox is one company that offers such a product.

-According to AON's Cyber Market Update Report, 170 insurers in the United States reported writing cyber insurance in 2017 (this includes business products) and although coverage is not as readily available now through all insurers, the number of insurers offering it for individuals is likely to grow as this type of crime continues to evolve and leaves both businesses and people at risk and needing protection.
+According to AON's Cyber Market Update Report, 192 insurers in the United States reported writing cyber insurance in 2019 (this includes business products).
+Although coverage is not as readily available now through all insurers, the number of insurers offering it for individuals is likely to grow as this type of crime continues to evolve, and leaves both businesses and people at risk and needing protection.